 Choosing a breast pump isn’t easy.
 There are so many breast pump options out there that the search can be tricky and even overwhelming.
-To take the guesswork out of your breast pump search, I’ve asked certified lactation consultants to choose the best breast pumps out there, whether you’re a working mom who pumps every day or a stay at home mom who only needs to pump occassionally.
+To take the guesswork out of your breast pump search, I’ve asked certified lactation consultants to choose the best pumps out there, whether you’re a working mom who pumps every day or a stay at home mom who only needs to pump occasionally.

 Best Breast Pump for Working Moms: Medela Freestyle Breast Pump

 For moms who will be separated from their babies for a long stretch of time, a double-electric pump, like this one, makes pumping on the go efficient and easy.
 “Plus, being able to pump both breasts at the same time means less time pumping—and less stress knowing you’ll be away from your desk,” says Irene M. Zoppi, an Illinois-based lactation consultant.

 Best Breast Pump to Stash in Your Purse for ‘Emergencies’: Lansinoh Manual Breast Pump